Browse by Medical Category

 Our staff includes obstetricians and gynecologists who understand a woman's changing needs throughout her lifetime.
 We work as a tightly knit team, sharing our expertise with our peers to offer patients individualized care for their particular symptoms.

-Patients can access our services in several convenient locations: on the hospital's main campus in Boston, in Waltham and in Danvers.
+Patients can access our services in several convenient locations: on the hospital's main campus in Boston and at Mass General Waltham.

 During your first visit, you and your doctor will talk about the symptoms you are experiencing.
 Your doctor will also conduct a comprehensive physical examination.
 As a next step, you may need to schedule urodynamic testing of your bladder and urethra function.

 At your follow-up appointment, you and your doctor will discuss an individualized treatment plan that targets your particular condition.
 We often recommend patients begin with nonsurgical approaches, such as targeted physical therapy, which can be quite effective for treating mild prolapse, incontinence and other pelvic disorders.

 If nonsurgical approaches are ineffective—or inappropriate for your condition—only then do we proceed with surgery.
 Our physicians are highly skilled in performing the full spectrum of surgical procedures, including minimally invasive laparoscopic and robotic-assisted surgeries.

 We realize our patients' problems usually are multifaceted.
 For instance, bladder control issues may overlap with prolapse, or urinary and fecal incontinence may be interconnected.
 When more than one organ is involved, we work closely with the Pelvic Floor Disorders Service, a multidisciplinary team of experts dedicated to women's pelvic health.

 This service offers a comprehensive one-stop center for treating pelvic floor symptoms caused by a weakening of the muscles and ligaments that hold up the pelvic organs.
 Patients see the most appropriate caregiver for their particular treatment.
 Our goal is to treat all of the patient's problems so she can enjoy a successful outcome and can return to a normal life.